raj-msn/Port_Tariff.AI/README.md

 ⚠️ **Note**:

-- **IMPORTANT:** Provide complete vessel details in the payload (GT, LOA, port, days alongside, etc.) - missing information will be assumed from default values in the rule book, which may not reflect your specific vessel and timeline.
+- IMPORTANT: Provide complete vessel details in the payload (GT, LOA, port, days alongside, etc.) - missing information will be assumed from default values in the rule book, which may not reflect your specific vessel and timeline.

 - Due to AI model variability, the API may occasionally return incomplete results - simply retry the request if this occurs.

 - Performance: The live API is deployed on Render's free tier.
-Due to this, the service may experience cold starts and can take up to **1 minute** to respond on the first request after periods of inactivity.
+Due to this, the service may experience cold starts and can take up to **2 minute** to respond on the first request after periods of inactivity.
 Use the local deployment if needed.